The EU's 90/180-day rule: How does it work?

-The UK fully leaves the EU from January 1, 2021, meaning visitors to France from the UK must respect the so-called 90/180-day rule.
+The UK left the EU on January 1, 2021, meaning British visitors to France must now respect the so-called 90/180-day rule.
 This includes second-home owners.
+Other nationalities, such as Americans, Australians and Canadians were already concerned by this.

-As with other third-country citizens, their passports will be stamped with the date of entry and exit so border officials can check they do not overstay, the EU says.
+Their passports will be stamped with the date of entry and exit so border officials can check they do not overstay.

-So as to have passports stamped, Britons will have to join the ‘all passports’ lanes at EU airports, not fast EU-only automatic gates, and could, in theory, be asked for additional paperwork.
+So as to have passports stamped, they have to join the ‘all passports’ lanes at EU airports, not fast EU-only automatic gates, and could, in theory, be asked for additional paperwork.

-See this link for a full list of these documents.
+See here for a full list of these documents.

 British residents of France returning home will, to avoid passport stamps and other checks, have to show evidence of being residents, such as a new Brexit Withdrawal Agreement residency card or an attestation of having applied for one, or an EU citizen residency card or otherwise some other document such as a recent French utility bill.